Formality criteria for algebras over operads: Introduction

 \subsection{Acknowledgements}

 The idea of this paper emerged after both authors participated at the summer school in Deformation Theory held in Turin in 2017: we are thus thankful to the organizers.
 Moreover, we are grateful to M. Lehn and M. Manetti, who gave very inspiring mini-courses on formality criteria for associative and Lie algebras in Turin.
 We want to thank Z. Zhang for the helpful discussions on Kaledin's results.
 The first author also thanks E. Martinengo for answering further questions about Kaledin's work and its applications.
-The second author was sponsored by Nero Budur's research project G0B2115N from the Research Foundation of Flanders.
+Finally, we thank Dan Petersen, Andreas Hochenegger and the anonymous referee for their useful comments.